Parent’s Guide to Child Abuse/Molestation Risk Management Program

-(Insert Sports Organization) has adopted the Simplified Child Abuse/Molestation Risk Management Program.
+Our sports organization has adopted a Child Abuse/Molestation Risk Management Program.
 Certain elements of this program are being communicated to parents in this Parent’s Guide in order to enhance education and to help to create an environment that is hostile to abusers.
 The basic elements of this program are outlined below:

-1. Background Child abuse/molestation has become a growing concern in recent years on a national level, as the topic has received much attention in the media as regards the Catholic Church.
-Any form of child abuse/molestation is despicable and goes against everything that our sports organization stands for.
+- Background: Child abuse/molestation has become a growing concern in recent years on a national level as the topic has received much attention in the media surrounding abuses in churches, schools and sports programs.
+Any form of child abuse/molestation is despicable and goes against everything for which our sports organization stands.

 Sexual Abuse: Refers to a wide spectrum of interactions including rape, physical assault, sexual battery, unwanted physical sexual contact, unwelcome sexually explicit or offensive verbal communication, coercive or expletive sexual contact, verbal sexual harassment, and/or sexualized attention or contact with a minor.

 Conduct Official: Single person within the league who is appointed by the board to administer the Simplified Child Abuse/Molestation Risk Management Program.
 The Conduct Official is responsible for education, reviewing Volunteer Applications, checking references, conducting criminal background checks, handling appeals from disqualified candidates, conducting investigations on allegations of abuse, acting as liaison to local law enforcement, etc.

 Limit One On One Contact: It is this organization’s policy that no activities should take place involving one on one contact between a single, non-related league volunteer and a child, if such activities can be practically avoided.
 Instead, a “buddy system” is encouraged where two (2) adults should always be present during practices, games, carpooling, and special events.